|

 Photo Source | In My Own Style

-Hooks can be great for hanging resistance bands, jump ropes, and other lightweight items.
-They keep them visible, organized, and tangle free.
 I used these heavy duty S-Hooks from Walmart (I’m using them everywhere lately, TBH.
 More on that in another post).
-Ikea also has a lot of inexpensive wall mounted hooks that I really love using.

-Finally, make a place for inspiration.
 I opted to hang an orphaned black felt bulletin board, which turned out to be the perfect space for me to post workouts and motivating photos/quotes.
-In my last gym, I painted the wall with chalkboard paint and used the space to record my progress.
-Another great option would be to mount your vision board prominently in this corner.
-Is there a place where we need motivation more?

 Above all, make this a space you love.
 A place that “sparks joy” and makes you feel a little lift when you’re in it.
-Make it fun, make it pretty, make it perfect for YOU!

-Step 4 {Use It}
+Step 4 |Use It

 The point of creating a home gym is to USE IT.
 Whether it’s every day or as a backup… make sure you have a plan in place to make it happen.

 As is true of any gym “I’ll just do whatever I feel like” isn’t going to do you well.
 You need to have a solid plan for home gym days.
-Here are some ideas to get you started:

-• YouTube: There are gazillions of free workouts available on YouTube.
+There are gazillions of free workouts available on YouTube.
 Do a little research about what is trending in the discipline you enjoy.
 I like Yoga With Adriene for yoga practices, and have followed many a ToneIt up video on days at home.
-For more inspiration, this article from Women’s Health magazine has a list of some of the Best YouTube Workouts to try.

-Step 5 {Mix It Up}
+Step 5 | Mix It Up

 Your needs will change.
 What you think will work well… might not.
 If you’re not using the space and loving it, it could be put to better use.

-When you find that you aren’t using your gym (it WILL happen), ask yourself what changes do you need to implement to make it a space you want to use.
+When you find that you aren’t using your gym (it WILL happen), ask yourself what changes you need to implement to make it a space you want to use.

 As you go, continue adding new gym equipment, inspiration, and methods to mix things up and keep it interesting.

-When all else fails, a fresh playlist can do wonders for your home workouts!
-I try to make a new workout playlist every spring as well as a new running playlist.
 Here is one of my running mixes; I have quite a few others on my Spotify account if you want to follow me!
 I created my account when I was going through a huge ToneItUp phase, so I’m TIUSuzette!

 Whew!
 That was long, but I wanted to make sure I covered everything.